John Smith's Brewery: Brewery

 Modern buildings of the John Smith's Brewery.

 The brewery brews 3.8 million hectolitres annually (1.3 million of which is John Smith's beer), and employed around 300 people in 2008.
 It has two keg lines, two bottle lines and one canning line.
-It currently brews and packages the ale brands John Smith's Original, John Smith's Extra Smooth and Newcastle Brown Ale, and the lager brands Foster's, Kronenbourg 1664 (Kronenbourg is a Carlsberg-owned brand brewed under license by Heineken in the UK), Amstel and Tiger.
+It currently brews and packages the ale brands John Smith's Extra Smooth and Newcastle Brown Ale, and the lager brands Foster's, Amstel and Tiger.

 Slate Yorkshire Square brewing vessels were used at the brewery from 1913 until 1975.
 Stainless steel Yorkshire Squares were in use by at least 1953, but were removed in the 1980s, and the brewery now uses conical tanks.
 By 1953, the brewery site occupied 20 acres.

 Wooden casks were still in use in the 1960s.
 The cask beer line was removed in 1976, but restored in 1984.
 A new canning line and a new brewhouse were installed around 1982.

 In 1984 the original brewhouse was converted into a brewery museum.
 In November 1985 a new £5 million brewhouse opened.
 Production of Foster's Lager began in 1987.
 By 1989 the brewery had a production capacity of 1.2 million barrels per annum.
 Scottish & Newcastle used the John Smith's Brewery to brew many of its ale brands.
 In 2004, a new £24 million bottling facility was opened in 2004, described as the most modern bottling facility in Europe.